cAp2project/YOLO11_PotholeAI/README.md

 # potholeAI
-This is just for the project of university.
+This is just for the university project.
 Object_Detection